John Viener

 John Viener (/'vaɪnər/) is an American actor, comedian, writer, and producer.
-He is best known as a director and voice actor for various characters on Family Guy as well as Norm on Phineas & Ferb.
+He is best known as a director and voice actor for various characters on the Fox animated sitcom Family Guy, as well as Norm the Robot on the Disney Channel/Disney+ animated series Phineas & Ferb.

 Early life

 Viener graduated from Middlesex School in 1990, where he befriended Alec Sulkin.

 Career

 He is a writer and producer on the television series Family Guy, where he also voices many miscellaneous characters.

 He is also known as the voice of Norm the Robot on Phineas and Ferb.